kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 If there's a mismatch between our Rust struct and the database schema, the compilation fails, preventing runtime errors.

-We also started pagination big tables with Diesel using _offset_ and _limit_ and our own struct and trait [RecordIter](https://github.com/kraftaa/dracula/blob/main/dracula_tasks/src/tasks/page_iter.rs) but later switched to SQLX, because:
+We also started pagination big tables with Diesel using _offset_ and _limit_ and our own struct and trait [RecordIter](https://github.com/kraftaa/dracula/blob/main/dracula_tasks/src/tasks/page_iter.rs) but later switched to SQLX.

+**<span id="rust-sqlx">4.2 Rust + SQLX for Postgres</span>**

+To handle large datasets from Postgres, we use SQLX (asynchronous SQL queries).
+SQLX is preferable over Diesel for streaming large tables, because:

 _Async Support_
 - SQLx is fully async and works well with Rust’s async ecosystem (Tokio), allowing for non-blocking database queries.
-- Diesel, on the other hand, is synchronous (unless you use Diesel Async, which is still less mature).
+- Diesel, on the other hand, is synchronous (unless using Diesel Async, which is still less mature).

 _Better Support for Dynamic Queries_
-- SQLx allows you to write raw SQL queries easily, making it simpler to implement flexible pagination logic.
+- SQLx allows to write raw SQL queries easily, making it simpler to implement flexible pagination logic.
 - Diesel relies on a strong type system and query builder, which can make complex pagination queries harder to construct.

 _Streaming Large Results_
-- SQLx supports database cursors and fetch() for efficient streaming of paginated results, avoiding the need to load everything into memory at once.
+- SQLx supports database _cursors_ and _fetch()_ for efficient streaming of paginated results, avoiding the need to load everything into memory at once.
 - Diesel loads the entire result set into memory before paginating, which can be inefficient for large datasets.

-**<span id="rust-sqlx">4.2 Rust + SQLX for Postgres</span>**

-To handle large datasets from Postgres, we use SQLX (asynchronous SQL queries).
 It lets us read and stream queries efficiently, grabbing data in manageable chunks.
 This keeps memory usage down and prevents timeouts when processing huge datasets.
 We also don't need to define table! macro and structs for the table, SQLX can define the struct to match the results of the SQL query.
 We still have some tables & structs for streaming tables, as they were defined before we figured out SQLX and were dealing with the pagination.